Adishar93/Audex/README.md

 # Audex
-An android app that aims to extract audio information from images of sound waves, and provide an audio file(wav) as output.
+Audex stands for Audio Extractor.
+It is an android app that aims to extract audio information from images of sound waves, and provide an audio file(wav) as output.